Happy New Year!

 Heather O'Neill shares her 10 resolutions for 2014

-The year 2014 is shaping up to be a busy one for Heather O’Neill, what with her highly-anticipated book, The Girl Who Was Saturday Night, coming out this spring.
+The year 2014 shaped up to be a busy one for Heather O’Neill, what with her highly-anticipated book, The Girl Who Was Saturday Night, which came out in May.

-We asked Heather to share with us her resolutions for the coming year.
-From conversing with cats to a moratorium on projectile pastries, Heather offers us a candid, funny, and enlightening look at her personal goals for 2014.
+At the beginning of the year we asked Heather to share with us her resolutions for 2014.
+From conversing with cats to a moratorium on projectile pastries, Heather offers us a candid, funny, and enlightening look at her personal goals for the year.

 1. Finish everything that I start.
 I've left characters in interrogation rooms, in subway tunnels, in strange motel rooms, in doctor’s offices—all in perpetual limbo.
 I have an unfinished screenplay with assassins sleeping in the back seats of their cars, waiting for the call from their boss.
 I am not Samuel Beckett.
 Their melancholy weighs on me.